andres-luengo/bart/docs/usage.rst

 Custom File Processors
 ~~~~~~~~~~~~~~~~~~~~~~

-The RFI Pipeline is designed to work with custom file processing functions.
+The BART framework is designed to work with custom file processing functions.
-The built-in processor is provided as an example in ``rfi_pipeline.example.filejob``.
+The built-in processor is provided as an example in ``bart.example.filejob``.
 You can create your own file processor by implementing a function that takes
 just a file path and returns data convertible to a pandas DataFrame.
 If you
 need global parameters, pre-bind them with functools.partial or a callable class:

 .. code-block:: python

-    from rfi_pipeline.example.filejob import FileJob
+    from bart.example.filejob import FileJob

     # Or create your own custom processor
     from functools import partial